 - Interested community members without backgrounds in health care

-A volunteer’s role within the MRC will be based upon their occupation and experience.
+A volunteer’s role within the MRC will be based upon their occupation, experience, and area of interest.
 Volunteers should be at least 18 years of age.

 As a volunteer:

-- You will receive free training in emergency preparedness and will be given the opportunity to participate in drills and exercises.
+- You will receive free training in emergency preparedness and be given the opportunity to participate in drills, exercises, and real-life events

 - You will be able to use your knowledge and expertise to support the community where you live and/or work

-Upon joining the MRC, new members will have a short orientation that will introduce them to emergency preparedness and response, as well as how the MRC will benefit Monroe County.
+Upon joining the MRC, new members will attend a short orientation to introduce them to emergency preparedness and response, as well as how the MRC will benefit Monroe County.
 Additional training and participation in drills and exercises will also be available for volunteers.
-Volunteers may be involved as much or as little as they would like, since there is no requirement for the amount of volunteer participation.
+Volunteers may be involved as much or as little as they would like since there is no requirement for the amount of volunteer participation.